Rizwan20596/Basic_Transactions_App/README.md

 To run frontend app, goto /frontend/wallet_ui folder in terminal, do npm install and then run npm start services are deployed to: https://test-services.onrender.com App is deployed to: https://wallet-app-ui.onrender.com/
+Note: The deployed code will not load the view-transactions page because render's free service only supports the single page app's.
+Need to deploy on another server if we want to load other pages too..

 API Endpoints :
 '/api/wallet' --> to get all wallets.